-- (1) Represents the target amount of each executive's cash payments under our 2015 annual incentive program as established by the Compensation Committee and described in "Compensation Discussion and Analysis" above.
-Actual payments made for 2015 are provided in the "Summary Compensation Table." - (2) Represents performance-based options.
-35% of these options vested upon the achievement of a clinical milestone on August 14, 2015.
-35% and 30%, respectively, vest upon the achievement of clinical and regulatory performance criteria not yet achieved. - (3) Represents options granted with time-based vesting of which 25% vested on the first anniversary of the grant date, and the remainder will vest in equal installments over the 36 months following the first anniversary of the grant date.

-- (4) The exercise price of these stock options was the closing price of our common stock on NASDAQ on the grant date. - (5) Amounts represent the grant date fair value of the named executive officer's stock options, calculated in accordance with FASB ASC Topic 718, using a Black-Scholes valuation model.
+- (1) Represents the target amount of each executive's cash payments under our 2016 annual incentive program as established by the Compensation Committee and described in "Compensation Discussion and Analysis" above.
+Actual payments made for 2016 are provided in the "Summary Compensation Table." - (2) Represents performance-based options granted in 2016.
+50% of these options vested upon the achievement of a clinical milestone on December 8, 2016.
+The remaining 50% is eligible to vest upon the achievement of a regulatory milestone not yet achieved. - (3) Represents options granted in 2016 with time-based vesting of which 25% vested on the first anniversary of the grant date, and the remainder will vest in equal installments over the 36 months following the first anniversary of the grant date. - (4) The exercise price of these stock options was the closing price of our common stock on NASDAQ on the grant date. - (5) Amounts represent the grant date fair value of the named executive officer's stock options granted in 2016, calculated in accordance with FASB ASC Topic 718, using a Black-Scholes valuation model.
 For purposes of these calculations, we have disregarded the estimate of forfeitures related to service-based or performance-based vesting conditions.